 To receive approval, the third party organization must first submit the following information to us on company letterhead:

 - The title and form number to be reproduced;

-- A summary of how the reproduced form will be used;
+- A summary of how the reproduced form will be used by the requesting organization;

-- The services that the customer is receiving;
+- The services that the customer is receiving from the organization;

 - The requesting organization's name and corporate address;

 - The requesting individual's area code and telephone number;